 Welcome to Pittsburgh!
 What do you want to do first?
 Not sure yet?
 Well what about plans for tomorrow? …Well you still have time to decide… Where are you staying?
 You haven't booked a hotel yet?!?!

-One hundred sites of local, regional and national significance are represented in this first-ever tour guide of African-American history in the region.
+One hundred sites of local, regional and national significance are represented in this first-ever tour guide of Black history in the region.

-Visitors to Pittsburgh, long-time natives, and students are encouraged to use the above site guide as a resource for exploring the rich depth and breadth of African-American history—from the Underground Railroad to the jazz era.
-This list is not designed to be exhaustive but to represent a cross section of sites with major significance to the development of the Pittsburgh region’s African-American community.
+Visitors to Pittsburgh, long-time natives and students are encouraged to use the above site guide as a resource for exploring the rich depth and breadth of black history—from the Underground Railroad to the jazz era.
+This list is not designed to be exhaustive but to represent a cross section of sites with major significance to the development of the Pittsburgh region’s Black community.

 This project, compiled by the Young Preservationists Association of Pittsburgh, was supported by a grant from the Pennsylvania Historical and Museum Commission and the Pennsylvania Department of Community and Economic Development.

-Sites for this tourguide were determined based on whether the site fit into at least one of ten historical themes and met at least one of five criteria, listed below.
+Sites for this tour guide were determined based on whether the site fit into at least one of 10 historical themes and met at least one of five criteria, listed below.